btcpayserver/btcpayserver-doc/README.md

 ### How is it different

 BTCPay is code, not a company.
 There is no third-party between a merchant and a customer.
-Merchant is always in full control of the funds.
-There are no processing or subscription fees.
+The merchant is always in full control of the funds.
+There are no processing or subscription fees, apart from BTC network fees.
 BTCPay Server is free to use and completely open-source, so developers or security auditors can always inspect the quality of the code.

 [![BTCPay Server Simply Explained](img/thumbnails/BTCPayServerSimplyExplained.png)](https://www.youtube.com/watch?v=dbX6qWZlxOw "BTCPay Server Simply Explained")